 - Your tires or tread are worn on one edge—the surest sign of misaligned wheels.

 - Your vehicle pulls left or right when you’re cruising a straight, smooth road.

 - Your steering wheel shimmies, feels loose, or is hard to turn.

 - Your tires begin to squeal when turning.

 ABOUT OUR WHEEL ALIGNMENT SERVICE

-What's Included with a Wheel Alignment Service at Goodyear Auto Service?
+What's Included with a Wheel Alignment Service?

 First, we’ll use state-of-the-art diagnostic tools to see if your wheels meet your vehicle manufacturer’s precise alignment specifications.
 If it turns out you need an alignment, we’ll: